Rayc940/ece5160-fast-robot/lab1/lab.md

 - Arduino code running on the Artemis board
 - Python code running on the computer

-These two components communicate using BLE.
-BLE provides a low power communication tool that allows the computer to send commands to the Artemis board and receive sensor data or responses in return.

 <br>

 ##### BLE Communication

 Communication between the computer and the Artemis board is implemented using GATT characteristics, each identified by a different UUID.
 Different characteristics are used for different data types, such as integers, floats, and strings.
-Commands are sent from the computer to the Artemis as strings, and the Artemis processes the command and sends back a response.
+Commands are sent from the computer to the Artemis as strings.

-On the computer side, commands are sent using the function:
+On the computer side, commands are sent using this function:

 ```cpp
 ble.send_command(cmd_type, data)
 ```

 The command is sent as a formatted string over BLE.
 On the Artemis side, the command string is received and parsed to determine what action to take.
-A switch statement is then used to execute the correct command, such as responding to a PING or sending data.
+A switch statement is then used to execute the correct command.
 The helper function handle_commmand() was used to help with switching commands.

 <br>